 The other part of the AI immune system is brand new: rules for AI.
 To build a healthy AI-first codebase, you’ll need rules that teach the AI how to contribute following the collective preferences of your human contributors.

-At the Zo Computer Company, we believe many of the best practices we've learned from coding with AI can be applied to human-AI-computer collaboration in general.
+We believe many of the best practices we've learned from coding with AI can be applied to human-AI-computer collaboration in general.